-Insta-download: 5 ways to save photos from Instagram
+Save me: How to save photos from Instagram

-Instagram is one of many sites where you upload photos to share with others.
-In fact, millions of users have uploaded tens of millions of photos, making it the most popular photo-sharing website.
-And while you can “like” or bookmark a photo so you can revisit them later, there’s no way to download them to your computer or device.
+Millions of users have uploaded tens of millions of photos to Instagram, making it the world’s most popular photo-sharing website.
+And while you can “like” or bookmark a photo so you can revisit it later, there’s no way to download them to your computer or device directly from Instagram — which means if you’re asking how to save photos from Instagram, you’re not alone.

 You may have your reasons for wanting to download a photo.
 Perhaps you accidentally deleted the original photo of the Eiffel Tower from your Parisian vacation, and the only copy you have left is the one you posted to Instagram.
 Maybe there’s a photo that you absolutely love and would like to have it as a desktop wallpaper.
+Maybe you just really liked a picture.

-However, just because there’s no download button, doesn’t mean you can’t do it.
-We found the five best ways to download photos from Instagram.
+Just because there’s no download button, doesn’t mean you can’t do it.
+We found the five best ways to download photos from Instagram, along with how to save photos on Instagram (without actually downloading them).
 Some methods are as easy as clicking a few buttons, while some take a bit more digging, but they’re all relatively painless.

 Note: Respect other users’ photos.
 Downloading a photo for personal enjoyment is one thing, but if you intend to repost or use it in another manner, get the owners’ permission.
 Instagram has an in-depth section regarding copyrights.